patelpratyush/Rate-My-Prof/README.md

 ## Features

-- **Personalized Professor Recommendations:** Receive top 3 professor recommendations tailored to your specific queries.
+**Personalized Professor Recommendations:** Receive top 3 professor recommendations tailored to your specific queries.
-- **Comprehensive Review Analysis:** Examine detailed reviews, including teaching style, course difficulty, and grading fairness.
+**Comprehensive Review Analysis:** Examine detailed reviews, including teaching style, course difficulty, and grading fairness.
-- **Real-time Chat Interface:** Engage with the AI assistant via an intuitive chat interface.
+**Real-time Chat Interface: Engage with the AI assistant via an intuitive chat interface.
-- **Structured and Concise Information:** Obtain well-organized summaries to aid in making informed decisions.
+Structured and Concise Information:** Obtain well-organized summaries to aid in making informed decisions.
-- **Privacy and Security:** Ensure data is handled securely, with no personal information shared beyond what's in official reviews.
+**Privacy and Security:** Ensure data is handled securely, with no personal information shared beyond what's in official reviews.
+**User-Submitted Reviews:** Add and manage your own professor reviews through a user-friendly interface.
+**Advanced Search Capabilities:** Search for professors by various criteria, including name, department, and subject.
+**Review Filtering and Sorting:** Filter and sort reviews based on stars, subject, or department to find the best matches quickly.

 ## Technology Stack